JonathanWilkins1/Jonathan-Wilkins/README.md

   *Millersville University, Millersville, PA*
  - Will graduate with honors in May, 2022
  - Currently sitting with a 3.63 GPA
- - Involved in several curricular activities (community service, intermural sports)
+ - Involved in several extracurricular activities (community service, intermural sports)
  - Involved in marching band

 ### General Education Diploma